Funding for NERC studentships

 • the quantitative skills gap in environmental sciences

-REPs are currently supported only in institutions involved in NERC DTPs and CDTs.
+REPs are currently supported only in institutions involved in NERC doctoral training.

 Funding

-Funding for a number of REPs is made available to each NERC DTP and CDT annually.
+Funding for a number of REPs is made available to each NERC Doctoral Landscape, Focal Awards and CDTs annually.

-Each REP is for up to 10 weeks during the summer vacation.
+Each REP can be between six to 10 weeks, during the summer break.

 Where necessary, they must receive a contribution towards research and training expenses during the placement.
 Additional funding beyond this amount must be found from other sources, including the department.